The Challenge

 Learn how to apply.

-The Taki Fellowship is currently a two-year award that primarily includes intensive coaching and mentoring with Marin Alsop and other music industry professionals.
-The TACF honorarium for Fellows is $25,000 over the two years; other awards are distributed on a merit basis.
-Since 2003, thirty-six women conductors have been chosen to participate in the program.
-The TACF Mentoring Program was established in 2022 and has added 30 additional women conductors to the TACF.
+The Taki Fellowship is a two-year award that includes intensive coaching and mentoring with Marin Alsop and other music industry professionals.
+The TACF honorarium for Fellows is $30,000 over two years; other awards are distributed on a merit basis.
+Since 2003, forty-two women conductors have been chosen to participate in the program.
+The TACF Mentoring Program was established in 2022 and has added 50 additional women conductors toย theย TACF.

 Learn about our Staff, Board, Advisory Council, and Women Leadership Council.